 All Greyhounds are born with roughly the same instinctive intelligence.
 However, adaptive intelligence among dogs of the same breed can vary greatly.

+This intelligent Greyhound likely learned from watching the owners open the fridge door countless times.
 He continues by adding, “again, Greyhounds are smart and will figure out how to open doors.
 Always lock the front door.”
-He can’t stress enough how adaptive these dogs are!

-Another owner told us that his Greyhound was perhaps the most intelligent dog he’s ever met.
+Another Reddit user and Greyhound owner told us that his dog was perhaps the most intelligent dog he’s ever met.

 He explains, “other dogs display intelligence by performing tricks or tasks.
 My dog displays his brains by understanding the effects of his actions, the consequences, and the temporary nature of any punishment.“